abaker421/06-weather-dashboard/README.md

--Current weather is displayed in a large box, including temp, wind, humidity, the name of the city, and a weather icon -Generates a 5 day forecast which shows the same information as well as the date for the next five days -Recently searched section, with the ability to click on a recent search to see its results
+-Current weather is displayed in a large box, including temp, wind, humidity, the name of the city, and a weather icon -Generates a 5 day forecast which shows the same information as well as the date for the next five days -Recently searched section, with the ability to click on a recent search to see its results -If an unrecognized city is entered, an alert pops up -If no text is in the box, an alert pops up

 ## Documentation